Mankato East High School

 Mankato East High School is a four-year public high school in Mankato, Minnesota, United States.
 The present school opened in 1973.

 Athletics

 The Mankato East Cougars are part of the Big 9 Conference.

+They have a big rivalry with Mankato West High School, one example of this is the Mankato Jug game, a football game played every year between Mankato East High School and Mankato West High School.
+As of the 2025-2026 school year, Mankato East currently holds the Jug.